Adductome

 The term "adductome" first appeared in a journal article in 2005.
 Although originally the term related to adducts of DNA, the adductomic approach has now been adopted by protein chemists in their attempts to identify protein adducts.
+More recently, this has been extended by Kanaly's group to include RNA adducts.
+Most recently, nucleic acid adductomics has been reported, which has to potential to study a range of DNA and RNA adducts.